bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

 5. Export the 'Report Point Table'
     - Click on Report Point Table' under the Report Point Section.
     - Click File --> Export --> Results To Excel
     - Save this file either on flynn or on your hard drive.
+The name does not mater as long as it's an .xlsx file.
-6. Navigate to the following folder using finder:
+6. Navigate to the following folder using *Finder*:
-    - /Users/user_name/PythonProjects/SPR_Create_Dotmatics_ADLP_File/Example Files
+    - /Users/your_user_name/PythonProjects/SPR_Create_Dotmatics_ADLP_File/Example Files
     - Copy the Config.txt file to *__another location__* on your hard drive.
 7. Update Config.txt for your experiment.
     - Open the Config.txt and replace all the paths as well as variables with those for your experiment.